marklogic-community/grove-spring-boot/app.README.md

 src/main/resources/application.properties.
 The Grove UI defaults to connecting to this port, which is defined in the ui/package.json file via the "proxy" property.
 You're free to change this to any port that you wish.

-Next, instead of running "npm start" from the root Grove project directory (which starts both the UI and the Node middle tier), you should run "npm start" from the "ui" project directory:
+Next, instead of running npm tasks from the root Grove project directory (which starts both the UI and the Node middle tier), you should run them from the "ui" project director:

     cd ../ui
+    npm install
     npm start

 This will only run the UI.
 If you were to run the Node middle tier as well, you'd get an error because Tomcat is already listening on port 9003.